New Parking Lot at Black Road/Hwy 400

 Humphrey Nature Trails |

-The Humphrey Nature Trails in Seguin feature 8 km's of eco-friendly trails leading visitors into the temperate forest, beside many creeks, overlooking wetlands, and scaling beautiful waterfalls.
+The Humphrey Nature Trails in Seguin offer eight kilometres to explore and feature creeks, wetlands, and waterfalls.
 The trails are perfect for hiking, biking, cross-country skiing and snowshoeing.
-The trails can often be rough and muddy in the off-season, so wear appropriate clothing and hiking shoes.
+The trails can be rough and muddy in the off-season.
+Wear appropriate clothing and hiking shoes.

 |